Our soft and natural organic cotton will make you happy!

 Unlike traditional cotton, organic cotton is produced without pesticides, herbicides, insecticides or other chemicals such as conventional fertilizers.
 This is possible through the use of beneficial organisms.
 They prevent vermins from harming the crops in a natural way.
 All fertilizers used for organic-farming are of natural origin, which also prevents the pollution of the ground water.

 Moreover, avoiding fertilizers and pesticides allows to constantly have a healthy and flourishing soil.
 It also prevents from soil erosion and preserves biodiversity.
 All in all, the production of organic cotton contributes to reduce global warming and environmental distress.

-Cultivating organic cotton also reduces water consumption thanks to a very old production technique, called "crop rotation".
+Cultivating organic cotton also reduces water consumption thanks to a very old production technique called "crop rotation".
 Changing the type of crops cultivated on a field regularly increases its fertility.
-It has been found that the water consumption in the organic cotton production is approximately 98% less than the one of conventional cotton.
+It has been found that water consumption in the organic cotton production is approximately 98% less than the one of conventional cotton.

-The organic cotton used by CORA Happywear is cultivated and collected in Greece.
+Organic cotton used by CORA Happywear is cultivated and collected in Greece.

-Discover our dresses in Organic Cotton:
+Discover our clothes in organic cotton: